Frequently Asked Questions

 Honestly, I like working for myself, and I like what I do.
 That said, it would be nice to be a part of something bigger.
 So if an interesting, well-compensated position came along, I could be interested.
 Here are the basics from my end:

 I would work remotely, and I do require some professional autonomy.
 No monitoring.
 I will make sure I’m available most business hours, and you can count on me to get things done, but if I want to take my dog for a walk, I’m taking my dog for a walk.

 Diversity in work.
 Of course, I’d likely be doing some kind of writing and marketing, but you’d be smart to have me involved with some strategic planning / sales / customer service / etc.

-If you are nearby (2-3 hrs), I can come in person from time to time to give a customer-service or sales talk, participate in workshops , etc. I’m really good at a lot of different things, and I have no apple-cart-upsetting ego.
+If you are nearby (2-3 hrs from Raleigh), I can come by for occasional face time.
+I also enjoy in-person presentations, workshops, training, and sales.
+I’m really good at a lot of different things, and I have no apple-cart-upsetting ego.
 Hey, I want to help.

 There, I answered the question.